yiting-tsai/yiting-web-academic/content/authors/admin/_index.md

   url: "https://institut-sciences-digitales.fr/informations-master-tal/info-tal-generales/"

 # Short bio (displayed in user profile at end of posts)
-bio: Yi-Ting is a M2 candidate in Natural Language Processing at IDMC of the University of Lorraine.
-Her research interests include text mining, speech processing and ontology.
+bio: Yi-Ting is a graduate with Master in NLP and in her free time she likes to learn new skills and do experiments, such as text generation for lyrics.

 interests:
 - NLP